linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 16.06.2023 (announcement Profilio)
+- 👩‍💻👨‍💼🌐🚀 We're pushing forward with developing our platform Profilio!
+Have you had a chance to check it out yet?
+Let us know what you think in the comments below! #Profilio #Development #Tech #Feedback 🤔💬

 ### 16.06.2023 (announcement)
 - 🔍 Just doing some internal product checks to ensure we're bringing you the best possible experience! 👀 What are your favorite features of our products?
 Let us know in the comments! #productcheck #userfeedback 💬